Local Dictation

 Pricing

-Free options exist, plus a $29 lifetime pick
+Free options exist, plus a $29 one-time pick

 Where audio goes